AmigaGPU/fat-agnus/reddit_Twitch_24hr_streams_HowTO.md

 The moment I feel that I need a break, **I take it**.
 If I need to get up at once and leave the stream, I make sure the stream runs properly on auto (with broadcast quality music at 0dB) and I get up.

+(**)
+I've done 24hr streams, quite a few of them even.
+I do these on a fairly regular basis, if you consider a few times a month regular.

 This document is a _w.i.p_ it's not finished yet.
 I publish it only it git ATM, even though it's already in a readble state